tomahawkins/heavylift/README.md

 Maybe direction is inferred by taking a difference in GPS positions.
 Sample rate is about 1 second, which would probably be adequate.
 Helicopter could host a WIFI hotspot, which the phone connect to.
+Added voice recognition and voice feedback ("warning, low fuel") and the rider/pilot would never need to take her phone out of her pocket.

 - [Research project](http://www.jamesphoughton.com/2012/07/26/monocopter-control.html).